otrv4/otrv4/modes/otrv4-standalone-mode.md

 1. Alice adds Bob as a contact:
-   * A DAKE (interactive or non-interactive depending on the contact's availability) is immediately done.
-The conversation keys are stored on the device for later use.
+   * A DAKE (interactive or non-interactive depending on the contact's availability) is immediately executed.
+The long-term key material is stored in the device for later use.
-   * No identity verification is necessary and the app uses a Trust on first use (TOFU) policy.
-Bob's Client Profile can be used to verify the information about the alleged identity.
+   * Identity verification is still necessary even if the app uses a 'Trust On First Use' (TOFU) policy.
 2. Alice types messages, encrypts them and "sends them" to Bob.
-   * Every message will always be encrypted.
+   * Every message exchanged will always be encrypted.
-   * Instance tags could be optional in this "one device per contact" model.
+   * Instance tags could be optional in this "one device per contact" model, unless the user has logged in from the same account in different devices.
-   * Fragmentation will be optional as it depends on the network.
+   * Fragmentation will be optional.
 3. Bob receives the encrypted messages from Alice.

-There is no plaintext messages in this scenario, since the only way to send messages through this application's network is using the application.
+There is no exchange of plaintext messages in this scenario.

 #### Scenario B: an OTRv4-Standalone Pidgin-like application